laravel/docs/artisan.md

         $userId = $this->argument('user');
     }

-If you need to retrieve all of the arguments as an `array`, call the `arguments` method:
+If you need to retrieve all the arguments as an `array`, call the `arguments` method:

     $arguments = $this->arguments();

 Options may be retrieved just as easily as arguments using the `option` method.
-To retrieve all of the options as an array, call the `options` method:
+To retrieve all the options as an array, call the `options` method:

     // Retrieve a specific option...
     $queueName = $this->option('queue');